Physical properties

 Now you have more options for mounting my products:

-• If you want to mount the product inside a panel, you just cut a hole in the panel large enough to get the circuit board through, and have the front panel flush with the panel, and have the flanges cover the cutout.
+- If you want to embed the product inside a panel, you just cut a hole in the panel large enough to get the circuit board through, and have the front panel flush with the panel, and have the flanges cover the cutout.
 You can either use screws or some glue to secure the product.

 Your benefits are:

-• A tidier installation.
-I use the "panel" style wherever possible, even in the engine room, and have all the cables out of sight.
+- A tidier installation.
+I use the "embedding" style wherever possible, even in the engine room, and have all the cables out of sight.

 Touch buttons